wp-property/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.37.5 =
+* Fixed issue with predefined values which contain ndash symbol.
+* Fixed [supermap] shortcode's issue related to property_type attribute.
+* Modified default sort of [property_overview] shortcode.
+Results are sorted by post_date in DESC order.
+* Prohibited selecting parent property which already has parent.
+* Fixed average aggregated value of parent property.
+* Fixed and improved 'Check Updates' functionality.

 = 1.37.4 =
 * Fixed issue with en-dashes.